lgc13/LucasCosta_portfolio/c++/README.md

 <img src="MultiFunctionCalculator_project/img/calc_pic.png" width= 60% length= 60%>

 <!-- Code explanation -->
 I used a switch statement to call the specific function needed to be performed on the value given by the user input.
-By creating a few different "case numbers", that makes this code very easy to read, and edit.
+By creating a few different ‘case numbers’, I was able to make this code very easy to read and edit.

 <!-- Code snippet -->
 You can see that in this code snippet: